R1EHB/R-MD-LaTeX/outline.md

 **Using Tools for Reproducible Research**

-Erik and Emily will teach participants the basics of Markdown and the R package knitr.
-They will also briefly mention LaTeX.
-They will then proceed to use these tools to facilitate reproducible research (and reports) with R. Participants will be given optional homework to try later to reinforce the topics discussed.
+Erik and Emily will teach participants the basics of Markdown, LaTeX and the R package knitr.
+They will then proceed to use these tools to facilitate reproducible research (and reports) with R. Participants will be given resources to try later as a reinforcement to the topics discussed.

 # Key Components #